memgraph/docs/cloud/cloud-projects.md

 1. Click **Projects** in the left sidebar.
 2. Click on the project you want to delete.
 3. In the **Actions** section, click **Delete Project**.
-4. In the confirmation pop-up, click **Confirm** button.
+4. In the confirmation pop-up, click the **Confirm** button.

 ## Back up a project

-Project is backed up by creating a snapshot with Amazon EBS.
+A project is backed up by creating a snapshot with Amazon EBS.
 You cannot create a snapshot if you are using a 14-day free trial version of Memgraph Cloud.

 If you are using a paid version of Memgraph Cloud, you can create a maximum of 5